querqy/querqy-docs/docs/source/querqy/rewriters/common-rules.rst

 An input definition is followed by one or more *instructions* (#6 to #8), which define how the query should be rewritten.
+Note, that the number of whitespaces in front of an instruction does not have any contextual significance.

 An instruction must have a predicate (``SYNONYM``, ``UP/DOWN``, ``FILTER``, ``DELETE``, ``DECORATE``).
 The predicate can be followed